 Instrumental / Classical Folk

 Ramzi Aburedwan – Palestine.
 This man is a classical musician from the Edward Said Conservatory in Palestine.
-Therefore, expect the music to be as beautifully complex, traditionally diverse, and deliberately intricate as your award-winning NeiR: Automata-esqe (albeit warmer and less depressing) video game desert soundtracks.
+Therefore, expect the music to be a beautifully complex, traditionally diverse, emotionally provocative, and deliberately intricate composition from the hearts of people living with conflict in the Levant.

-This is the classical folk music of Palestine in crisp sound quality.
+This is the classical folk music of Palestine for modern ears.

 Deen Life (2016) – Free Download